Home > Dogs

 How We Tested Dog Collars

-Her dogs, Spanky, a 13-year-old boxer; Ruby and Jade, three-year-old littermate German shepherd mixes; and Mr. Pibbles, an 11-month-old foundling pit bull, put these collars through their paces over two months with varying degrees of cooperation and training (looking at you, Pibbles).
-During that time, Kristi noted all the good, bad, and ugly, paying close attention to overall durability and security.
+Contributor Kristi Pahr wrote the first iteration of this guide in the spring of 2024.
+Her four dogs, Spanky, a 13-year-old boxer; Ruby and Jade, 3-year-old littermate German shepherd mixes; and Mr. Pibbles, an 11-month-old foundling pit bull, put these collars through their paces with varying degrees of cooperation and training.
 GearJunkie Editor Chris Kassar’s pup, Nala, also stepped in for some testing.
-We took these collars on big hiking, running, and wandering adventures in the mountains to see how they performed.

-After months of running, walking, swimming, frolicking, and cavorting, we are sure these collars are the best of a flooded market and will update our guide as new awesome collars are released.
+After months of running, walking, swimming, frolicking, and cavorting, we are sure these collars are the best of a flooded market and will update our guide as new models are released.
 If your dog is a runner or you need more control, be sure to consult our guide to the Best Dog GPS Trackers.
-Or, if you’re looking for a sweet leash for a range of activities, be sure to consult our Best Dog Leashes Guide.

 best dog collar

-Buyer’s Guide: How To Choose the Best Dog Collar
+Buyer’s Guide: How to Choose the Best Dog Collar

 All dogs are different, which seems obvious, but a collar perfect for a 150-pound Mastiff may not work for a working dog.
 While that delicate collar with the beautiful pattern looks tempting, it might not be the best choice for a young labrador who insists on pulling against his leash.

-Given the myriad products and features available, choosing the perfect collar can seem daunting, but it boils down to a few simple considerations: fit, function, form—and price, of course.
+Given the myriad products and features available, choosing the perfect collar can seem daunting, but it boils down to a few simple considerations: fit, function, form, and price, of course.

 best dog collars